Pilates Teacher Training • Singapore • STOTT PILATES® Anatomy & Foundations

 • Pilatique format: typically delivered online over 6 days

-• Pathway role: fulfills the anatomy prerequisite for IMP, IR, and ICCB
+• Pathway role: fulfils the anatomy prerequisite for IMP, IR, and ICCB

-• Best for: students preparing for intensive certification programs and movement professionals wanting a refresher in functional anatomy
+• Best for: students preparing for intensive certification programs and movement professionals wanting a stronger functional anatomy base

 • Continuing education credits: 3.0 STOTT PILATES® CECs